-- Plain black trousers (black jeans are not acceptable, belts should be plain black, no combat pockets) - White shirt (tucked in, with top button fastened) - Plain white blouse with collar - Plain dark socks - Bottle green tights - Plain black shoes\ - \ No boots, trainers, pumps or leisure shoes of any kind.
+- Plain black trousers (black jeans are not acceptable, belts should be plain black, no combat pockets)

+- White shirt (tucked in, with top button fastened)

+- Plain white blouse with collar

+- Plain dark socks

+- Bottle green or black tights

+- Plain black shoes

+- Shoes must be plain black.
+We accept flat plain black 'leisure style' shoes, but trainer soles are not permitted.
+No boots, trainers, pumps.
 Any heels should be low (no more than 3cm high).
-We do not allow boots, stiletto or kitten heels, backless or open-toed shoes, pumps or any styles we deem unsafe or unsuitable. - (These items are branded and are available from our stockists and pre-loved shop) - Royal Stewart or Hunting Stewart tartan kilt (this must not be modified in any way) - Bottle green blazer with school badge (not compulsory when summer uniform is permitted at the discretion of the Headteacher)
+We do not allow boots, stiletto or kitten heels, backless or open-toed shoes, pumps or any styles we deem unsafe or unsuitable.

+(These items are branded and are available from our stockists and pre-loved shop)

-- Bottle green v-neck pullover with KJS logo (not compulsory when summer uniform is permitted at the discretion of the Headteacher) - Royal Stewart or Hunting Stewart tie
+- Royal Stewart or Hunting Stewart tartan kilt / skirt (this must not be modified in any way and should be at least mid-thigh in length) - Bottle green blazer with school badge (not compulsory when summer uniform is permitted at the discretion of the Headteacher) - Bottle green v-neck pullover with KJS logo (not compulsory when summer uniform is permitted at the discretion of the Headteacher) - Royal Stewart or Hunting Stewart tie

-5 Jewellery, Make-Up and Hair
+Section 5: Jewellery, Make-Up and Hair

+Guidance Outlines:

-- 5.1 Guidance Outlines: - Make up, if worn, should be discreet.
-Nails should be an appropriate length and a discreet colour only. - Parents should seek advice from school before allowing their children to embark on any form of piercing that is not a traditional ear piercing.
-Pupils who have pierced ears may wear a discreet stud or sleeper in each ear.
-They must be removed during PE lessons for safety reasons. - Jewellery should be limited to a fine necklace chain and one flat ring but this must be in keeping with the school uniform. - Students should not wear bracelets/wrist chains except for recognised charity brands.
-These should be removed for practical subjects and no more than two worn at the same time. - Extremes in hairstyle are to be avoided.
+- Make up, if worn, should be discreet.
+Nails should be an appropriate length for safe working practices in school.
+No nail varnish, gel or acrylic nails. - Parents should seek advice from school before allowing their children to embark on any form of piercing that is not a traditional ear piercing.
+No hooped earrings / nose rings. - Students may wear jewellery but are advised not to bring anything valuable into school.
+It must be removed when asked within practical lessons. - Students must take responsibility for the items they choose to wear to school. - Extremes in hairstyle are to be avoided.
 Hair should not be dyed any non-natural colour, i.e. pink, blue, green etc. and students must not have patterns shaved into their hair.
-However, pupils may style their hair in the way that is appropriate for school yet makes them feel most comfortable - Headscarves and other religious or cultural symbols are permitted
+However, pupils may style their hair in the way that is appropriate for school yet makes them feel most comfortable

+- Headscarves and other religious or cultural symbols are permitted - Natural eye lashes only.
+False, extended or extreme eyelashes are not permitted.

-6 Outdoor Clothing
+Section 6: Outdoor Clothing

+Guidance Outlines:

-- 6.1 Guidance Outlines: - Students should wear outdoor clothing which is in keeping with the school uniform.
+- Students should wear outdoor clothing which is in keeping with the school uniform.
 Coats should be worn that protect against the variable British weather!
-All coats should be worn over the blazer, not under. - Outerwear including coats and non-uniform hoodies must be removed on arrival to school and not be worn between 8.40am and 3.15pm. - We discourage expensive fashion jackets that are not practical
+All coats should be worn over the blazer, not under. - Outerwear including coats and non-uniform hoodies must be removed on arrival to school and not be worn inside the building between 8.40am and 3.15pm. - We discourage expensive fashion jackets that are not practical

-7 Stocklist
+Section 7: Stocklist

-7.1 King James's School uniform can be purchased from:
+King James's School uniform can be purchased from: